yisiox/tp/docs/UserGuide.md

 3. Is feeling swamped by the tedium of contact management on traditional office software...

-*Rejoice because AssetBook-3 is here!*<br><br>
+*Rejoice because AssetBook is here!*<br><br>
-AssetBook-3 helps to streamline the task of **tracking contacts and which logistical assets they are in charge of**, making your management tasks smoother than ever.
+AssetBook helps to streamline the task of **tracking contacts and which logistical assets they are in charge of**, making your management tasks smoother than ever.

-AssetBook-3 is designed to:
+AssetBook is designed to:

 + **Digitally Organize Your Contacts**<br> Say goodbye to scattered contacts; now, have them all organized and accessible in one place.